billypon/babel-plugin-transform-react-twist/README.md

 ```

 But it's easy to forget to do this.
 React-Twist makes life easier by doing this hoisting for you - so long as it's safe to do so (e.g. if the arrow function references other variables that were defined inside of `render()`, then there's no way around recreating it each time, since these variables could change).

+## FAQ

+### What is the difference with `@twist/babel-plugin-transform-react`?

+- it is maintained, `@twist`'s seems dead
+- it fixed namespace of NamedChildren
+- it can change attribute name of NamedChildren
+- it supports switch-case flow control